-In Boy Scouting, both adult and youth leaders approve Boy Scout advancement.
+In Scouts BSA, both adult and youth leaders approve advancement.
 This permits greater emphasis on standards and more consistency in measurement, but it also places additional importance on teaching and testing.
 As Scouts work with one another, learning takes place on both sides of the equation as they play teacher and student in turn.
 Parents are involved at home encouraging, mentoring, and supporting, but they do not sign for rank advancement requirements unless they serve as registered leaders.

 Providing a troop program supporting advancement

-A Scout advances from Tenderfoot to Eagle by doing things with his patrol and troop, with his leaders, and on his own.
-Well-delivered programming will take boys to First Class in their first year of membership and then to Star rank the following year.
-The New Scouts Path to First Class is a council-provided resource to help troops develop a program (and track progress) for the transition of boys from the Cub Scout program to the Boy Scout program and retain them through an advancement program that provides new Scouts the opportunity to achieve the rank of First Class within a year.
+Scouts advance from Tenderfoot to Eagle by doing things with with their patrol and troop, with their leaders, and on their own.
+Well-delivered programming will take youth to First Class in their first year of membership and then to Star rank the following year.
+The New Scouts Path to First Class is a council-provided resource to help troops develop a program (and track progress) for the transition of youth from the Cub Scout program to the Scouts BSA program and retain them through an advancement program that provides new Scouts the opportunity to achieve the rank of First Class within a year.